marsbeaver/bible_app/README.md

 # Bible App

+Enter a book from the Bible and select a chapter from it, the verses for that chapter will be displayed.

 Supports highlighting at both the word and verse levels.

 - Single-click a word to toggle its highlight.